 If the Title IX coordinator receives multiple informal complaints of harassment against a single (same) respondent, they will not be required to begin a formal complaint process.

 If a Formal Complaint is dismissed, the Parties will be provided written notice of the dismissal outlining the explanation for dismissal.
-A dismissal does not prevent action by the college under Conduct Policy.

 Grievance Process